jtx007/postlight-employee-directory-api/README.md

 ### Stretch Features

 - More robust unit test coverage
-- More dynamic error handling, with the error state.
 - Use of Elastic Search or Algolia for better fuzzy searching
 - Use of GraphQL
 - More descriptive error handling